Workforce management (WFM)

 • Efficient Routing System: To ensure you’re connected with the most suitable agent for your concern, a well-established routing system should be in place.
 This directs specific customer issues to agents with the appropriate expertise.

-This is where Workforce Management (WFM) comes into play.
+This is where Workforce Management (WFM) comes into play to directly impact and enhance the customer experience

 Workforce Management Expert at the computer.

-A well-implemented WFM strategy aligns the right number of agents with the necessary skills to meet customer demand at the right time.
+A well-implemented WFM strategy aligns the right number of agents with the necessary skills to meet customer demand at the right time, ensuring a seamless customer experience.

 Here’s how: